cyaconi/google-storage/README.md

 Configuration
 -------------
-The `GoogleStorage::Authorization` class by default expects to find a file named `google-storage.yml` in the current directory when it is instantiated.
+The `GoogleStorage::Credentials` class by default expects to find a file named `google-storage.yml` in the current directory when it is instantiated.

     # google storage id